sorat0mo/url-short/README.md

 This is a minimal URL shortener that can be entirely hosted on GitHub pages.
 Changes are made upon the original code.

+**Warning: I solicited help from GitHub Copilot when modifying the original project for my use.**

 Original project is here: [https://github.com/nelsontky/gh-pages-url-shortener](https://github.com/nelsontky/gh-pages-url-shortener)

 ## 👨‍🏫 Demo